When is a Consulting Engineer Needed?

 How Do I Select an Engineer?

-By avoiding price based selection, the consultant has flexibility to explore innovative avenues which result in optimal project performance.
+By avoiding price based selection, the consultant has the flexibility to explore innovative avenues which result in optimal project performance.
 It often creates a situation where small initial savings can result in higher capital and life cycle costs later.

 Questions and Contracts